doeixd/CSS-Reset/docs/layers/theme.md

 ### Base Colors
 - `--base`: The main background color of the application
-- `--bedrock`: The base color for containers and sections
+- `--bedrock`: The darkest color of the theme, your "black"

 ### Surface Colors
 - `--surface-muted`: The most subtle surface color